ryanwdavies/ryanwdavies.github.io/index.md

       <h2>Career Interests</h2>

-I have worked with Linux-based enterprise software since 1997, as a developer in administration/implementation.
+I have worked with Linux-based enterprise software since 1997, as a developer, and in implementation and administration.<br />

-In 2013 I went down the blockchain "rabbit hole", and in Sept 2017 left my position to study blockchain full-time; Ethereum, Bitcoin, consensus approaches, smart contract languages, cryptographic primitives, permissioned/permissionless.
+In 2013 I went down the blockchain "rabbit hole", and in Sept 2017 left my position to study blockchain full-time; Ethereum, Bitcoin, consensus approaches, smart contract languages, cryptographic primitives, permissioned/permissionless.<br />

-I am in blockchain engineering, data engineering, DevOps/bespoke automation.
+I am interested to engage in projects in areas of blockchain engineering, data engineering, DevOps and bespoke automation.
 </p>
     </td>
   </tr>